Shadowknight1104/Shadowknight1104/README.md

 ### Hi there 👋, my name is Shadowknight
-#### I am a student
-Just another tech and programming enthusiast
+I'm a student and just another tech and programming enthusiast

-Skills: Python / HTML
+Skills: Python / HTML / C

 - 🔭 I’m currently working on -
 - 🌱 I’m currently learning -